-CIRCL is working towards the launch of a new Rapid Community Report (RCR) Series for short form research papers — like primers, workshop reports, and design reflections — that do not normally fit in a journal and deserve wider dissemination than a conference presentation.
+CIRCL is working with ISLS to launch of a new Rapid Community Report (RCR) Series for short form research papers — like primers, workshop reports, and design reflections — that do not normally fit in a journal and deserve wider dissemination than a conference presentation.
 A RCR is a brief, peer reviewed, citable, open access publication that may be published when rapid circulation of the information would add value to the research community working on learning sciences and technology, and are intended to be useful to audiences beyond the research community.
 Thus:

 - A RCR should be informative to both and expert and a non-expert audience, and consequently should present top-level ideas worth knowing.

 - A RCR should be immediately useful to the audience, and thus should strive for well-defined “take-away’s”

 - A RCR should communicate clearly, with minimal jargon and an eye to serving a large audience.

 - A RCR should aim for a useful life of 3-5 years, after which an update or replacement may be needed.

 In late 2017, CIRCL began thinking about new approaches to help the community share findings rapidly, as they emerge from cyberlearning projects.
 Our January 2018 newsletter invited the community to help think about the issue and weigh in on possible initiatives to support an open sharing service — including factors that are most important to you and would affect your participation the most.